5 Built-in Tools to Use When Troubleshooting Windows Problems

 4. Command Prompt – The Classic Troubleshooting Tool

-Command Prompt (CMD) is a command-line tool that allows users to execute commands to fix system errors.
+Command Prompt (CMD) is a powerful Windows tool that lets users execute commands to diagnose and fix system errors.
+While it may seem intimidating at first, a few simple commands can help resolve common issues.

-• Run sfc /scannow to check and repair system files
+• sfc /scannow – Scans and repairs corrupt system files

-• Use chkdsk to scan and fix disk errors
+• chkdsk /f – Checks and fixes disk errors

 5. PowerShell – Advanced Troubleshooting and Automation